RitLuck/New_theme/content/technical/2025/02/index.md

 q login
 ```

-It will log you into your account and ask your permission to use Amazon Q.
+It will log you into your account and ask for your permission to use Amazon Q.

 ![alt text](./images/01.png)

-Before we start interacting with Q, we must add the MCP Servers.
+Before we start interacting with Q, we need to add the MCP Servers.
 Head over to the [aws labs github repos](https://github.com/awslabs/mcp/tree/main/src/aws-documentation-mcp-server).

-Notice that in the Prerequisites, you will need to install uv from [Astral](https://docs.astral.sh/uv/getting-started/installation/) and also Python 3.10 or newer.
+Under the Prerequisites, you will need to install **uv** from [Astral](https://docs.astral.sh/uv/getting-started/installation/) and have Python 3.10 or newer installed.

 Add the json code in `~/.aws/amazonq/mcp.json `